jmsedwrdmnkme/front-end-boilerplate/README.md

 * npm install --save-dev
 * gulp
 * gulp watch
+* Select initial Bootstrap modules for use (may be tweaked during build, read below).
+* Start building using the Bootstrap docs and delivered design visuals!

 ### Building
 Refer to (https://getbootstrap.com/docs/) plus further left-hand nav items found at this link.